sidutta/dutch-auction-ethereum/README.md

 # Dutch Auction

-This project implements the DUtch Auction mechanism to enable sales of tokens/ items.
+This project implements the Dutch Auction mechanism to enable sales of tokens/ items.

 ## Dependencies